cea-wismar/SES_Tbx_Matlab/README.md

 - The SES_Tbx_Matlab supports a script based model building.
 This process cannot be started from the app GUI.
 In the directory ./more_examples/FeedbackControl a case study for model building is delivered.
-Using the app, it is necessary to change manually into the app directory of SES_Tbx_Matlab.
+Using the app installation, it is necessary to change manually into the app directory of SES_Tbx_Matlab.

 KNOWN BUGS, NOTES, TODO